 Alison Blodorn earned a Ph.D from Tulane University in 2013.
-She is now a post-doctoral researcher at the University of California, Santa Barbara, working with Dr. Brenda Major.
+After leaving Tulane, she was a post-doctoral researcher at the University of California, Santa Barbara, working with Dr. Brenda Major.
 Currently, Ali is a Senior Research Manager at the College Transition Collaborative at Stanford University.
 You can visit her LinkedIn page here.

 Stefanie Simon earned a Ph.D. from Tulane University in 2015.
-She is now a post-doctoral fellow at Carleton College.
+After leaving Tulane, she was a post-doctoral fellow at Carleton College.
 Currently, Stefanie is an assistant professor at Siena College.
 Her research seeks to answer the question: What actions can members of stigmatized and nonstigmatized groups take to reduce prejudice and improve intergroup relations?
 Her recent research focuses on how gender and race intersect to predict discrimination-claiming behavior in the context of leadership.
 Visit her webpage here.